Capture method — Beam trawl

 Criterion score: 0 info

-ICES advises that when the precautionary approach is applied, catches in 2019 should be no more than 2160 tonnes.
-This yearas advice has increased by 20% when compared to last yearas advice, due to the biomass increase.
+ICES advises that when the precautionary approach is applied, catches in 2020 should be no more than 2,295 tonnes.
+This is an increase of 6% compared to the previous year, owing to the recent increasing trend in biomass index.

 Criterion score: 0.75 info